 Shortening the route: There is no particular goal to ride to on this road, except the Cosumnes River crossing, which is unfortunately near the end, so if I couldn’t loop it I’d just turn around when I reached half my desired mileage total.
 It’s all pretty much the same forest.

-Adding miles: Everything around you is good (you’ll get tired of me saying that on these southern Gold Country rides).
+Adding miles: As with most Gold Country rides, everything around you is good.
 A third of the way down North South, at Capps Crossing, Capps Crossing Rd. takes off heading R/west, and you can ride it out to Grizzly Flat and take the Grizzly Flat Rd. west to Somerset, which I’ve never done but have heard good things about.
 Mormon Emigrant Trail, at the north end of North South, is part of the Carson Pass Plus ride.
 The Cream of the Sierra Century ride is right below you.

 Afterthoughts: If you do the 74-mile loop, you’ll need water.
 You can fill up at Capps Campground or Pi Pi, assuming they’re open.
 At the south end of North South, turn L on Omo Ranch Rd. and in 1 mile you’ll hit Cooks Station, an outpost where you can resupply.
 There’s little on the loop after Cooks.
 You pass through five named “communities,”, but they’re all TINO’s (towns in name only), so don’t count on anything.